Chik-Network/chik_clvm_tools/README.md

 # Quick examples

-The language has two components: the higher level language and the compiled lower level language which runs on the clvm.
+The language has two components: the higher level language and the compiled lower level language which runs on the klvm.
 To compile the higher level language into the lower level language use:

     $ run '(mod ARGUMENT (+ ARGUMENT 3))'